salient-labs/toolkit/src/Toolkit/Utility/README.md

 ---

-`salient/utils` provides a suite of useful utility methods via the following stateless classes.
+`salient/utils` provides a suite of useful utility methods via stateless classes.

 - **`Arr`** works with arrays and iterables.